-To update an individual policy set in a realm, perform an HTTP PUT to the /json{/realm}/applications endpoint, and specify the policy set name in the URL.
+To update a specific policy set in a realm, send an HTTP PUT request to the /json/realms/root/realms/Realm Name/applications endpoint, specifying the policy set name in the URL.
 Include a JSON representation of the updated policy set in the PUT data.